Web Crawling Webinar for Tech Teams

 Behavior-Based Detection Techniques

-Method #1: Use a Web Scraping API
+Method #1: Use a Web Scraping API for Incapsula Bypass

 Using a web scraping API is the easiest and most effective way to bypass Imperva Incapsula.
-It handles the technical aspect of emulating natural user behavior with proxy rotation, JavaScript rendering, and anti-bot auto-bypass features.
+It handles the technical aspect of emulating natural user behavior with proxy rotation, JavaScript rendering, and anti-bot auto-bypass features..

-ZenRows is one of the top scraping APIs for extracting data from any website, regardless of the anti-bot security level or your project's scale.
+ZenRows is one of the top web scraping APIs for extracting data from any website, regardless of the security level or your project's scale.
 You only need to make a single API call using any programming language, and ZenRows will help you bypass Incapsula Imperva.

 Let's see how ZenRows works by scraping an Incapsula-protected website like Harvey Norman.